Stop summer slide – visit a library!

 USD No. 113 schools are combating learning loss with our Multi-Tiered System of Support (MTSS) – attempting to intervene at the earliest possible stage.
 This is a reactive step.

-Kids want structure.
-They want to be challenged, even in the summer.
-The most valuable summer vacation just may be a trip to the library!
+Literacy is a skill that requires year-long reinforcement.
+Kids need to be challenged, even in the summer.
+The best educational summer investment just may include a trip to the library!